SpiderGraph/FE/README.md

 ### Graph Creation

 User can create a new graph selecting the number of arms, points and datasets.
 Each arm can have points starting from 1 and user can add more as needed.
-The graph also can include several datasets, that are a polynomial with the selected color.
+The graph also can include several datasets, that are a polygon with the selected color.

 ![](create-graph.gif)